vivid-inc/polypara/README.md

 </build>
 ```

-Run the build to confirm whether your `@Constant` values are indeed constant over the set of releases.
+Run the build to confirm whether your `@Constant` field values are indeed constant over the set of releases.

 ```bash
 $ mvn install